infoshihab/Currency-Converter/README.md

 # Currency-Converter
-i just made a Currency Coverter with using API
+I just made a Currency Converter with using API